Unsafe Products Can Cause Serious Injury

 - Cosmetics and personal hygiene products;

 - Construction equipment.

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one has been injured as a result of a defective product, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+Rhoads & Rhoads has been protecting the rights of the injured with our primary practice area of law focusing on personal injury throughout Western Kentucky for over 45 years.
+If you or a loved one has been injured as a result of a defective product, our team of experienced trial attorneys and knowledgeable support staff are available to provide you legal advice and help you through this difficult time to get you the financial recovery you deserve.

 Three Types of Product Liability

 Three major types of product liability injury claims exist.
 These are not usually put forward as claims in and of themselves, but are placed within the theories of negligence for product liability.

 A design flaw or defect.
 A design defect exists when the product’s underlying design is inherently dangerous or useless.
 A design flaw renders the whole line of products defective regardless of how carefully the products were manufactured.
 Design defects are proven if one can show the product does not meet “ordinary consumer expectations” for a safe product or that the risks of the product outweigh any potential benefits.